rafaelandrade/wmh-scraper/README.md

 <a href="https://www.buymeacoffee.com/rafaelasndrade" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A pizza" style="height: auto !important;width: auto !important;" ></a>

 ---
+<h2> Contributing </h2>

+Would you like to contribute to this project?
+[CONTRIBUTING.md](CONTRIBUTING.md) has all the details on how to do that.

+---
 <h2> ⚠️ License </h2>

-WMH-Scraper is free and open-source software licensed under the [Apache 2.0 License](https://github.com/create-go-app/cli/blob/master/LICENSE).
+WMH-Scraper is licensed under the terms of the GPL Open Source license and is available for free.